 Home in the city

-Like thousands of local families, the owner of this property longed for a home where she could age safely and also provide a residence for her adult daughter.
+Like thousands of local families, the owner of this property longed for a home where she could age safely and also provide a residence for her adult daughter and her family.

 Exorbitant costs of assisted living facilities can quickly deplete one’s life savings.
 The original home was not elder-friendly because it was built above ground and required 15-steps to reach the front door.
 Once inside, halls and doorways were narrow and didn’t allow wheelchairs, walkers or paramedic equipment passage.

 The other consideration was that rental rates and property prices were climbing at a dizzying rate.
 Although the daughter and son-in-law have excellent professions, staggering housing costs would be a dark cloud without partnering with the mother.

 The three adults decided to combine their resources and rebuild.

 The lot presented two hurdles to achieve their vision of a multigenerational home with an accessible suite.
 Most limiting was the size of the lot.
 Bill 79, also known as the “monster house bill”, requires living area of all residences to be contained to 60% of the lot size.
 In other words, the small lot size would force the family to build a small home.
 This lot is only 2,114 square feet, limiting the living area to 1,268 square feet.

 Another challenge was that this is corner lot.
 To provide clear visibility for drivers, City ordinance requires a 30-foot radius on corner lot properties.
 Given the small lot size, this rule posed another obstacle on an already constricted lot.